What is the Model Context Protocol (MCP)?

 MCP Server

-Servers expose specific tools, resources, and data through a defined interface.
-Each server provides focused functionality in isolation, whether that means accessing a database, executing code, or retrieving files.
-Multiple servers can be combined seamlessly through the standardized protocol.
+Servers unify the system’s tools, resources, and data through a defined interface.
+Each server provides focused functionality in isolation, whether that’s querying a database, executing code, or retrieving files.
+Their utility becomes particularly useful when multiple servers are combined through a standardized MCP without any of them needing to know about the others, which allows teams to incorporate new data sources without rewriting existing integrations.

 The communication flow works as follows: